cyborginc/valkeylite/README.md

 Valkey is licensed under BSD 3-Clause License

 ## Acknowledgments

+This project is sponsored and maintained by [Cyborg Inc.](https://www.cyborg.co)

 - Built on [Valkey](https://valkey.io/), the open-source continuation of Redis
 - Inspired by [redislite](https://github.com/yahoo/redislite)